 Assesment methods and criteria:

-Written and oral exams.
-Evaluation in accordance with the criteria STU.
+Based on the points obtained, evaluation in accordance with the criteria STU.

 Language of instruction: